 - Investigation of outbreaks, such as multiple cases in a workplace, residential facility, or correctional facility.

 - Testing of residents and staff in high-risk congregate facilities to prevent or contain outbreaks.

 * Re-testing of skilled nursing facility (SNF) staff will not be eligible under this program as other funds have been dedicated to this effort.

 * This program is not intended to replace other legitimate and available payment for COVID-19 testing services from insurance remittance, Medicare, or other public assistance programs.

 Eligible specimen site collection settings

-- Community-based testing: For example, any new or established setting that is open to eligible individuals, regardless of provider affiliation or insurance status.
+- Community-based testing: Your testing location is open and accessible to the general public.
+For example, any new or established setting that is open to eligible individuals, regardless of provider affiliation or insurance status.
 COVID-19 testing open to members of the public, regardless of provider affiliation, in one or more Wisconsin communities and conducted under the authority of a public health agency.
 This does not include testing performed in an ambulatory or inpatient setting.
 It is recommended that these sites are consistently and reliably available, with hours and locations that are widely promoted and convenient to the public, and where PPE reducing isolation and prevention measures help ensure the safety of health care workers and the individuals who need a test.

 - Outbreak-based testing: At the direction of local public health, testing at a workplace, congregate living setting, or other community-based setting in order to prevent or contain an outbreak.
 COVID-19 testing conducted under the authority of a public health agency in response to an outbreak.
 Testing may occur in a variety of settings, including an occupational setting, congregate living setting, or community-based setting.